 - (a) Causation requirement.
 No person may be convicted of an offense that contains a result element unless the person's conduct is the factual cause and legal cause of the result. - (b) "Factual cause" defined.
 A person's conduct is the factual cause of a result if: - (1) The result would not have occurred but for the person's conduct; or - (2) When the conduct of 2 or more persons contributes to a result, the conduct of each alone would have been sufficient to produce that result. - (c) "Legal cause" defined.
-A person's conduct is the legal cause of a result if: - (1) The result is reasonably foreseeable in its manner of occurrence; and - (2) The result is not too dependent upon another's volitional conduct to hold the person responsible for it. - (d) Definitions. - (1) "Result element" has the meaning specified in RCC § 22E-201(d)(2).
+A person's conduct is the legal cause of a result if: - (1) The result is reasonably foreseeable in its manner of occurrence; and - (2) When the result depends on another person's volitional conduct, the actor is justly held responsible for the result. - (d) Definitions. - (1) "Result element" has the meaning specified in RCC § 22E-201(d)(2).